New Zealand central bank governor says economy in sweet spot

-New Zealand's new central bank governor on Thursday said he'd started his job with the economy in a sweet spot thanks to robust growth, high levels of employment and low inflation.
+New Zealand's new central bank governor on Thursday said he has started his job with the economy in a sweet spot thanks to robust growth, high levels of employment and low inflation.

 Reserve Bank Governor Adrian Orr delivered his first major assessment of the economy in an appearance that was closely scrutinized by economists and currency traders.
 Orr included a staffer's kid's clip art in his presentation and promised to make the bank's work more accessible to everyday folk.